plaffitt/yggops/README.md

 ## Installation

 For now, YggOps hasn't been released yet, so you will have to build it yourself.
-You will need to have [Go](https://golang.org) installed on your machine as well as `make`.
-To install it on a server, run the following commands:
+You will need to have [Go](https://go.dev/doc/install) installed on your machine as well as `make` (`sudo apt install make` should do it).
+To install YggOps on a remote host, clone this repository and run the following commands within it:

 ```sh
 make build # or make docker-build if you don't have Go installed